chaitanyamrk/Dine-Check/README.md

 inspection scraper, ranks every establishment by hygiene percentage, and can sort by distance from wherever the visitor is standing.

-Everything is static — one HTML file plus one JSON file, no build tooling, no framework, no external requests.
-It drops straight onto GitHub Pages.

 ## What the site does

 - **Ranked list** by hygiene percentage, with position numbers on the default view